Classification of relics

 • Ex Alba Jacket - from the white garment of Our Lord.

-first class ex ossibus relics of holy martyrs on Relics.es
+first class relics ex ossibus of holy martyrs on Relics.es

 b) “Second class” relics

-A second class relic differs from the first class, in that they are the possessions or tools that belonged to or were used by a saint during his lifetime.
+A second class relic differs from the first class, in that they are possessions or tools that belonged to or were used by a saint during his or her lifetime.
 Items such as clothing, jewelry, scepters, bibles, and hand tools could all be considered second-class relics, as long as they were used by a saint.

 reliquary of the holy nail on Relics.es

-In the case of a martyr, the instruments of his demise can also be considered a second-class relic.
+In the case of a martyr, the instruments of his demise may also be considered a second-class relic.
 The tools used in the process of torturing or executing the saint, while morbid to some, can be just as powerful as a ring worn by a saint.
-This may extend to the wood used to make the cross on which they may have been crucified, the rope with which they may have been hung, or even the ashes from when they were burned on the pile, such as Joan of Bow.
+This may extend to the wood used to make the cross on which they may have been crucified, the rope with which they may have been hung, or even the ashes from when they were burned on the pile, like Joan of Bow.

 • ex pallio - coat